SR-HetGNN:Session-based Recommendation with Heterogeneous Graph Neural Network

 There are two traditional recommendation methods in the baseline methods adopted in this paper, BPR-MF, and FPMC.
 BPR-MF uses Matrix Factorization (MF) to learn user preferences, but MF does not work well on dealing with serialized item relationships, so its final results are not good; FPMC combines Matrix Factorization and Markov Chain (MC), where MF is used to learn user preferences, MC can construct the user's sequence behavior, but this recommendation method is difficult to learn the transfer of user preferences, that is user's short-term preferences.
 The performance of the FPMC model in the data set used in this paper is better than that of BPR-MF.
 The fundamental reason is the user sequence behavior established by the Markov Chain.

-In this paper, two neural network methods, GRU4Rec and SR-GNN, are used for comparison.
 The core of GRU4Rec is GRU.
 GRU is a variant of Recurrent Neural Network (RNN).
 RNN is sensitive to serialized data and can learn the sequence patterns of user behaviors to produce better recommendations.
 However, the recommendation algorithm based on RNN can only simulate the one-way transfer between consecutive items, and can not consider the dependences of remote items, thus ignoring some information in the session sequence.
-SR-GNN constructs a homogenous graph of items in session sequence, and it uses Graph Neural Network to learn item embeddings.
+SR-GNN constructs a homogeneous graph of items in session sequence, and it uses Graph Neural Network to learn item embeddings.
 The Graph Neural Network can learn the complex transformation relationship between items.
 It not only extracts the relationship between different items in the same session but also captures the relationship between items in different conversations, which makes the learning item embeddings more expressive.